acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

 .. |sop_diagnostics| replace:: ``SOP_ACIS_DEA_FEP_DIAGNOSTICS``
 .. _sop_diagnostics: http://occweb.cfa.harvard.edu/occweb/FOT/configuration/procedures/SOP/SOP_ACIS_DEA_FEP_DIAGNOSTICS.pdf

+.. _hi_lo_impacts:

 Impacts
 -------

 * The remaining portion of the science run for that particular CCD/FEP combination will be lost.
-* The following science run should be unaffected.
+* In most situations, the following science run should be unaffected, as a power-cycle of the affected board via execution of the ``WSPOW00000`` command should clear the problem.
+However, any run immediately following which executes ``WSVIDALLDN`` instead (such as an event histogram or no-bias run) may be affected, since in this case the anomaly is likely to persist.

 Relevant Procedures
 -------------------